openbmc/openbmc/poky/documentation/dev-manual/intro.rst

 Welcome
 =======

-Welcome to the Yocto Project Development Tasks Manual!
+Welcome to the Yocto Project Development Tasks Manual.
 This manual provides relevant procedures necessary for developing in the Yocto Project environment (i.e. developing embedded Linux images and user-space applications that run on targeted devices).
-The manual groups related procedures into higher-level sections.
+This manual groups related procedures into higher-level sections.
 Procedures can consist of high-level steps or low-level steps depending on the topic.

 This manual provides the following:

--  Procedures that help you get going with the Yocto Project.
-For example, procedures that show you how to set up a build host and work with the Yocto Project source repositories.
+-  Procedures that help you get going with the Yocto Project; for example, procedures that show you how to set up a build host and work with the Yocto Project source repositories.